axe-api/docs/docs/learn/routing.md

 Developers don't have to create routes manually unlike other web frameworks, the only required thing is creating model files.

 :::tip
-Axe API uses the plural version of your model file name.
-Using a singular name in model names is suggested.
+Axe API uses the plural version of your model name in routes.
+That's why using a singular name in model names is suggested.
 :::

 ## Model relations